apoapse1/Librum-for-Skyrim-VR/README.md

 Congratulations!
 You've completed the Librum setup, and you are ready to play.
 The next several sections will explain what Librum is and does, as well as provide support.

 %% Updating
+If Librum receives an update, please check the Changelog before doing anything.
+Always back up your saves or start a new game after updating.

+**Wabbajack will delete all files that are not part of the updated modlist when updating!**

+This means that any additional mods you have installed on top of Librum will be deleted.
+However, your downloads folder will not be touched!

+Updating is like installing.
+You only have to make sure that you select the same path and tick the _Overwrite existing modlist_ button.